Franulo/BlindShaman-Model/README.md

-# BlindShaman-Model
+# OldShaman-Model

-Training the Models for the BlindShaman-App.
+Training the Models for the OldShaman-App.